Kleebaue/multi-resolution-pv-system-segmentation/README.md

 [[Kasmi et al. 2023](https://github.com/gabrielkasmi/bdappv)]

 ## Usage
-An demonstration of the network's application is executable on [[Google Colab]](https://colab.research.google.com/drive/1UZmu83Os8tVaLIiGjlXRbJ_zexIJK5uX?usp=sharing).
+An demonstration of the network's application is executable on [[Google Colab](https://colab.research.google.com/drive/1UZmu83Os8tVaLIiGjlXRbJ_zexIJK5uX?usp=sharing)].
 Examples of hyperparameter tuning, training, validation and prediction can be found in 'scripts'.

+The model can also be used directly via [[Deepness: Deep Neural Remote Sensing QGIS Plugin](https://github.com/PUTvision/qgis-plugin-deepness)].
+More infos can be found under [[Read-the-Docs](https://qgis-plugin-deepness.readthedocs.io/en/latest/index.html)] and Model download in th [[Model Zoo](https://qgis-plugin-deepness.readthedocs.io/en/latest/main/main_model_zoo.html)].
+Segmentation can be applied directly to background maps.

 ## Funding
 This work is developed in the OASES Project - "Development and Demonstration of a Sustainable Open Access AU-EU Ecosystem for Energy System Modelling".
 The project is part of the LEAP-RE Program.
 LEAP-RE has received funding from the European Union ’s Horizon 2020 Research and Innovation Program under Grant Agreement 963530.
 The Research is funded by Bundesministerium für Bildung und Forschung (03SF067) to University of Kassel, Research funding providing by South African National Energy Development Institute (SANEDI) and Department of Science and Innovation (DSI) to CSIR for LEAP-RE OASES project.